-Students who take the will continue to be walked, by our staff, to the bus and handed off to the bus monitor.
+Students who take the bus will continue to be walked, by our staff, to the bus and handed off to the bus monitor.
 See Appendix 2 for the dismissal form.
+Please note this permission form must be completed each year or family or vendor over a one-year period exceeds RMB 500.00, or to prevent mutual gift exchanges between parents or faculty in the context of social relationships.